 Our board includes people with a strong background in working with former prisoners after their release from prison as well as individuals with expertise in setting up and operating various forms of supportive housing.

 Paul Dowling has spent his working life developing solutions to homelessness for people marginalized by poverty and disability.
 He is currently Animator for Social Justice at Beach United Church.
 He has also worked for Canada Mortgage and Housing Corporation and the Ontario Ministry of Housing and Homes First Society.

-Jim Harbell is a graduate of Pastoral Studies at U of T with an M.P.S. and an M.Div.
+Reverend Jim Harbell is a recent graduate of U of T with an M.P.S. and an M.Div.
 He is the Minister of Congregational Care and Outreach at Metropolitan United Church in Toronto.
-He is also a lawyer and former partner at Stikeman Elliott, where he was personally involved in specialized housing projects for more than three decades.
-He is active in Friends of Dismas and the Circles of Support and Accountability.
+He is also a lawyer and former partner at Stikeman Elliott, where he was involved in specialized housing projects for over 30 years.

 Eileen Henderson is a past Restorative Justice Coordinator, Mennonite Central Committee Ontario and Coordinator of Circles of Support and Accountability (COSA), a reintegration program that holds inmates with histories of sexual offending accountable for the harm they’ve caused and supports their reintegration at the end of their sentences.

 Wendy Leaver is a part-time professor at Durham College, School of Justice and Emergency Services in the Victimology Program.
 She is a retired Detective from the Toronto Police Service, Sex Crimes Unit and has volunteered with COSA for over 20 years.

 Allan Petrie, CPA, CA is the former Vice Chairman of Kairos Prison Ministries Canada, retired General Manager at CIBC, former board member of Parkdale United Church Foundation, owner operator of a 130-unit apartment building and former Board Chair of Alderwood United Church.

 Michael Van Dusen

 Michael Van Dusen is an Anglican deacon, member of the Anglican Diocesan Social Justice and Advocacy Committee and past Chair of Prison Fellowship of Canada.
 He is active in Out of the Cold, COSA, and on poverty issues.